The good, bad and sometimes downright ugly sides to being a vegan outdoor lover in the 21st century…

 I’ll be honest, whilst you will find plenty more inspiration from vegan outdoor athletes, the rest of the adventure community can be pretty stubborn.

-There can be quite a stigma about being vegan – yes, the vegans are weaker mentality and assuming vegan-friendly outdoor gear is worse quality – which brings out hostility in some outdoorsy folk, particularly online.
+There can be quite a stigma about being vegan – yes, the vegans are weaker mentality and assuming vegan-friendly outdoor gear is of worse quality – which brings out hostility in some outdoorsy folk, particularly online.

 We’ve personally seen heaps of people ask for advice on perfectly reasonable things, like vegan backpacking meals or vegan hiking boots, only to be met with rude and sarcastic responses.